owenmartincs/Undergraduate-Work-Samples/JavaScript/README.md

 during one of my high school computer science courses, Academy of Information Technology II.

-Written in Javascript, it implements a 2D snowman controlled by the player's left and right arrow keys.
+Written in Javascript, it implements a 2D snowman that can be controlled by the player's left and right arrow keys.
 The snowman will collect falling snowflakes and recieve decorations at 50, 100, and 150 snowflakes collected.
 The game can be launched by cloning the